 But the real question we should ask is why slices were used instead of a designated arithmetic unit.
 The most common reason is that all of the FPGA's available arithmetic units are already used by some other part of the design.
 In this case, the necessary change may not be related to the critical path at all: Maybe there's a need to free a few arithmetic units by removing some amount of logic from the design.
 Another possibility could be to instruct the tools to allocate these arithmetic units differently among the different parts of the design.

-In this example, slices were used instead of arithmetic units because I wanted that to happen: I deliberately turned off the usage of arithmetic units (with a parameter of Vivado's synthesizer: I set max_dsp to zero).
+In this example, slices were used instead of arithmetic units because I wanted that to happen: I deliberately turned off the usage of arithmetic units (with one of Vivado's synthesizer parameters: I set max_dsp to zero).
 But this doesn't make this example artificial.
 Sometimes incorrect parameters are used with the FPGA tools, leading to exactly this kind of situation.
 In fact, it's sometimes correct to deliberately not use arithmetic units, because they are more needed somewhere else in the design.

 So the easy solution was to use designated arithmetic units.
 But what if we must use slices?
 Once again, the solution is indirect.
 Recall that the problematic part was: